Björn Ironside

-Björn in Frankish sources
+Early life

 "Berno" was a powerful Viking chieftain and naval commander.
 He appears in contemporary sources such as Annales Bertiniani and the Chronicon Fontanellense.
 He is first mentioned in the summer of 855.
 The oldest text that details his origins is the Norman history of William of Jumièges (c.
 1070).
 According to William, the Danes had a custom of requiring the younger sons of kings to leave the kingdom, to reinforce the king's authority; thus, after Ragnar Lodbrok became king, he ordered Björn to leave his realm.

 Björn left Denmark with a considerable fleet and started to ravage in West Francia.
-The contemporary annals show that he cooperated with another Viking called Sigtrygg and sailed up the Seine in 855, from which his and Sigtrygg's forces raided the inland.
+The contemporary annals show that he cooperated with another Viking called Sigtrygg and sailed up the Seine in 855, from which they raided the inland.
 Their combined forces were beaten in Champagne by Charles the Bald of West Francia in the same year, but not decisively.
-Sigtrygg withdrew in the next year, but Björn received reinforcement from another Viking army and could not be expelled from the Seine area.
+Sigtrygg withdrew in 856, but Björn received reinforcement from another Viking army and could not be expelled from the Seine area.
 He and his men took up winter quarters at the so-called Givold's Grave, which served as base for an assault against Paris, which was plundered around the new year 856–857.
 Björn constructed a fortification on the island Oissel above Rouen which he kept as his stronghold for years.
-He certainly swore fealty to Charles the Bald in Verberie in 858 but it is not clear if he kept his pledge.
-King Charles eventually resolved to meet the unruly Seine Vikings with all his available forces and besieged Oissel in July.
+He certainly swore fealty to Charles the Bald in Verberie in 858, but it is not clear if he kept his pledge.
+Charles besieged Oissel in July 858.
 The siege failed badly, for the pirates defended the fortification with vigour.
-Moreover, Charles's brother Louis the German of East Francia invaded his lands and many vassals fell from him.
-Thus the siege was broken off in September.
+Moreover, Charles's brother Louis the German of East Francia invaded his lands, and many vassals fell from him.
+Thus the siege was broken in September.

-After Björn's meeting with Charles in Verberie his name is not found in contemporary sources.
+After Björn's meeting with Charles in Verberie, his name is not found in contemporary sources.
 However, the Viking warriors in the Seine continued their raids during the following years and even plundered Paris again in 861.
-In his despair Charles the Bald tried to use another Viking chief, Veland, whose men operated in the Somme region, to attack the Seine Vikings at Oissel.
+In his despair Charles tried to use another Viking chief, Veland, whose men operated in the Somme region, to attack the Seine Vikings at Oissel.
 However, this scheme backfired since the two Viking armies made a deal and united their forces.
-The Norsemen were encamped by the lower Seine in 861–862, but then split again.
+The Norsemen were encamped by the lower Seine in 861–862 but then split again.
 Veland agreed to become a Christian and joined royal service, while the Seine Vikings went to sea.
 Some of them joined the fighting between the ruler of Bretagne and some Frankish counts.